 Gold Dealers and How They Price Gold

 Gold is often in the news.
 It seems that everything that happens in the world will have an impact on the price of gold.
 Investors also tend to gauge where the market is going by looking at the price of gold and other precious metals more than they consider the price of stocks and bonds.
+Even crypto traders on brokerages like Plus500, AvaTrade and eToro (Tip: Wondering what crypto is on eToro?
+Click here to find out) also turn to gold when the prices of digital coins are going down.
 So, gold is a big deal and people buy and sell gold for different reasons.
 Some buy it as a hedge against financial crisis to protect their wealth and others buy gold simply because of its beauty.
 Whatever the reason might be when prices go up, there is an influx of people looking to buy or sell gold to make a profit.

 There are lots of gold dealers that earn a living by buying gold.
 It could be gold in the form of jewellery or gold in the form of gold bullion coins and gold bars and reselling the gold for a profit.
 A lot of people think that gold dealers make money when the price of gold is going up.
 In reverse this would mean if the price stops then the dealer would lose money.
 The truth is, gold and most precious metal markets are volatile.
 The price movements can depend on a number of things from political elections to environmental catastrophes.
 Gold dealers know this, and as business people they are always looking for ways to mitigate risk.
 Successful dealers are the once who are better prepared for risk or those who manage to avoid the risk altogether.